bh679/Brennans-AI-Murder-Mystery-Party-Game/prompt.md

  - Mentioning there is a murder, but not details about who or how until players try to uncover.

 [Narrative & Format]
 Write everything in first person from the perspective of each character.
+New headings for each character.
+Every character has something to say to build the story.
 Introduce players in first person.

 [Consistency]